jfederico/recordrtc-rails_annotations/README.md

 * Authenticate CSRF token before accessing API
 * Rename and organize controllers and routes
 * Consider using OAuth2 gem instead of simple_oauth; check to see what is required to move over
-* Examine security of certain routes opened up by js-routes
 * OPTIONAL: Add video thumbnails to home page
 * OPTIONAL: Integrate Shrine's URL storage for cache
 * TBD: Add support for audio recording (if determined to be needed)